ezhdanovskiy/wallets/README.md

 ### Testing
 - **Unit Tests**: Use repository mocks to isolate business logic.
 See example in `internal/service/service_test.go`
 - **Integration Tests**: Test the full stack with a real database.
 See `internal/tests/integration_test.go`
+- **Code Coverage**: The project maintains comprehensive test coverage.
+In PRs, coverage is compared with the master branch to track improvements

 ### Error Handling
 - Custom errors are defined in `internal/httperr/` for proper HTTP semantics